Victor Moreland: Club career

-Moreland began his career as a midfielder with Glentoran in 1973.
+Born in Belfast, Moreland began his career as a midfielder with Glentoran in 1973.
 In 1978, Glentoran sent him on loan to the Tulsa Roughnecks of the North American Soccer League.
-He returned to Ireland and began the 1978–1979 season with them before Glentoran sold him and Billy Caskey to Derby County for £90,000 in September 1978.
+He returned to Ireland and began the 1978–79 season with them before Glentoran sold him and Billy Caskey to Derby County for £90,000 in September 1978.
 He played two seasons with Derby before the team sold his contract, along with Caskey's to the Tulsa Roughnecks for $100,000 in 1980.

-The NASL ran an indoor season during the 1980–1981 winter.
+The NASL ran an indoor season during the 1980–81 winter.
 Up to this time, Moreland had played as a defensive midfielder, but beginning with the 1981 NASL outdoor season, he moved permanently to the backline.
 In 1984, he was named to the All League Second Team.
 In the fall of 1984, he moved to the Chicago Sting of the Major Indoor Soccer League.
 On 18 September 1985, the Sting sold his contract to the Dallas Sidekicks.
 On 15 June 1988, the Sidekicks released him to reduce the team's player salaries.
 He signed with the Wichita Wings on 1 July 1988.

 In June 1989, he returned to outdoor soccer with the Fort Lauderdale Strikers of the American Soccer League.
 That year, the Strikers won the league title, then defeated the San Diego Nomads of the Western Soccer League for the first national outdoor championship since the demise of the NASL in 1984.
 On 18 June 1989, the Cleveland Crunch selected Moreland in the MISL expansion draft.
 However, he refused to sign with Cleveland and the Crunch allowed him to sign with the Wings in September 1989 in return for an undisclosed amount of cash and the Wing's first round selection in the 1990 MISL Draft.
 He remained with the Wings until the spring of 1991.
 In the summer of 1990 and 1991, he played for the Strikers, this time also adding duties as an assistant coach.

 In August 1991, he was named as a player-coach with the Tulsa Ambush in the National Professional Soccer League.
 Moreland retired in 1992.
-He came out of retirement in November 1994, to play for the Tulsa Roughnecks in the 1994–1995 USISL indoor season.
-He continued to play for the Roughnecks during the 1995 USISL outdoor season, then became the head coach of the Roughnecks for the 1995–1996 indoor season.
+He came out of retirement in November 1994, to play for the Tulsa Roughnecks in the 1994–95 USISL indoor season.
+He continued to play for the Roughnecks during the 1995 USISL outdoor season, then became the head coach of the Roughnecks for the 1995–96 indoor season.
 He remained with the team until the start of the 1996 outdoor season, when he stepped down as coach.
-He continued to play sporadically for the Roughnecks into the 1997–1998 indoor season, filling in whenever injuries caught the team shorthanded.
+He continued to play sporadically for the Roughnecks into the 1997–98 indoor season, filling in whenever injuries caught the team shorthanded.
 He founded, and continues to run, the Tulsa Nationals Soccer Academy in 1995.